- Sexual orientation and gender identity are two distinct categories which need to be considered separately.

 1) Comprehensive research with clear definitions

-We call on government to conduct research to discover the extent and manifestation of conversion therapy, and why it happens.
+We call on the government to conduct research to discover the extent and manifestation of conversion therapy, and why it happens.
 This must also establish an accurate definition of what conversion therapy is, as well as what it is not.
 This needs to include consultation with all relevant stakeholder groups.

 2) Enforce existing legislation and guidance

-We call on government to enforce any existing legislation that can be used to help #EndConversionTherapy.
+We call on the government to enforce any existing legislation that can be used to help #EndConversionTherapy.
 Government also needs to enforce the existing guidance for schools to avoid misinformation that may lead children to believe either their personality or their body is in need of changing.

 3) Investment in transgender healthcare

-We call on government to invest in the provision of more high-quality psychotherapy for minors presenting with gender dysphoria, as well as reducing the waiting time before children can access this specialist support.
+We call on the government to invest in the provision of more high-quality psychotherapy for minors presenting with gender dysphoria, as well as reducing the waiting time before children can access this specialist support.